 About

-What a time to be alive.
-As a species, we’ve arrived at an unprecedented moment in Evolution.
 We can now read, write, and edit DNA—the source code of all living organisms.
 Advances in DNA sequencing technology have outpaced Moore’s Law, becoming the “broadly enabling microscope” of the 21st century.
-DNA synthesis costs have also exponentially decreased.
+Complex pools of DNA can now be ordered online.
 CRISPR has transformed gene editing from a bespoke, error-prone, and laborious process into a programmable task routinely carried out by graduate students around the world.

 If Moore’s Law gave birth to the Internet and reordered society, what will come of this exponential progress in our ability to understand and engineer life?